mkotra/spring/README.md

 You need:
 - Java 22
 - MongoDB (at least 5.0.0)
-- Consul running on default ports:
+- Consul running on default ports

-Docker and `docker-compose.yml` file can be used.
+Docker and `docker-compose.yml` file can be used to set up infrastructure.

 ``
 docker-compose up